odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 - `PUE` (Pago en una Sola Exhibición/Payment in a Single Exhibition)
 - `PPD` (Pago en Parcialidades o Diferido/Payment in Installements or Deferred)

-..
-FEAV Note - wth added Landed Costs in here?
-Are you trying to get me fired?!

 The difference lies in the *Due Date* or *Payment Terms* of the invoice.